 All recruitments that take place via Workplace Alaska (WPAK) are available for assessment.
 WPAK does not require applicants to disclose race or sex; however, recent reporting developments do allow us to analyze data that is volunteered by applicants.
-In FY20 & 21 (July 1, 2019 thru June 30, 2021) Alaska DOT&PF had a total of 8180 applicants disclose the race and/or sex.
+In FY22 (July 1, 2021 thru June 30, 2022) Alaska DOT&PF had a total of 3239 applicants disclose their race and/or sex.
 Applicant data would have to be manually cross-referenced with job class categories and EEO-4 categories; therefore, analysis by EEO-4 category for applicants is not conducted.
-Alaska DOT&PF applicants disclosed approximately 60% (5038) were male and 40% (3142) female.
+Of Alaska DOT&PF applicants who chose to disclose their sex, approximately 59% (1887) were male and 41% (1305) female.
+This is an approximate 1% increase in female applicants from the prior reporting period of FY20 & 21.